 Both alcohol and Xanax are processed by the liver using the same enzymes.
 Because they need to go through the same process, it takes the body longer to get rid of them, meaning they have time to build up and easily lead to overdose.
 Xanax is classified as a benzodiazepine, commonly referred to as a “benzo”.
 It controls seizure activity, reduces anxiety and depression, and helps with insomnia.
 It is fast acting and had an immediate impact an on the central nervous system.
 It absolutely should never be taken with alcohol or any other drug that can depress the central nervous system too, because it is easy for your body to become overwhelmed.

 Warning labels on Xanax prescription bottles are there for a reason, although an unfortunate number of people ignore them.
+Others mention Alprazolam vs. Xanax meaning there is a difference in which there is not.
+Alprazolam is the clinical name and Xanax is the brand name.
 It is important to know that combining drugs can lead to life-threatening consequences.
 Alcohol and Xanax both exaggerate each other’s effect on one another.
 So, by drinking, you are making the Xanax stronger, and also making the alcohol stronger.
 It is incredibly dangerous to drive, and you can even have accidents like trips and falls because your motor skills will be severely compromised.
 It is also easy to become unconscious.
 It may seem like you are just falling asleep, but with the two substances in your system, you can easily stop breathing.
 It can also lead to severe cardiac problems and death.

 Abusing Xanax and alcohol together long term can produce irreversible effects that you’ll have problems with for the rest of your life.
 You can experience major problems with depression and anxiety, insomnia, issues with your memory and thinking clearly.
 Addiction is a very real threat because both substances are highly addictive, and difficult and dangerous to quit cold turkey.